mortar-works/mortar-website/src/site/use-cases/local-area-systems.md

 ![A screenshot of a Mortar dashboard, showing AI enhanced data views and filtering]({{ '/static/images/use-cases/IASS_hoopd_hackney_03.jpg' | url }})

-As our partnership with Hackney Council evolves our geospatial mapping of participation and engagement opportunities lends itself to a more informed analysis of service provision, and increased potential for enhancing service provision through more integrated projects to support local housing and health partners.
+As our partnership with Hackney Council evolves our geospatial mapping of participation and engagement opportunities lends itself to a more informed analysis of service provision, and increased potential for enhancing service provision and supporting local housing and health partners.

 > 67% of CFOs cannot focus on strategic priorities because of increasing operational responsibilities and time spent on compliance, controls and costs.
 > **EY, The DNA of the CFO**